shahp7575/shahp7575.github.io/content/first-post.md

 title: Anscombe's Quartet
 date: 09/19/2018
 author: Parth Shah
-tags: blog
+category: blog

 I always believed in “numerical calculations are exact, but graphs are rough”.
 Coming from a person who has just started learning Data Analytics, it was hard for me to understand the importance of Data Visualization along with summary statistics.
-But it all changed after attending this Data Visualization Meetup, which is when I was introduced to the **Anscombe’s Quartet**.
+But it all changed after attending this Data Visualization Meetup, which is when I was introduced to the *Anscombe’s Quartet*.

 Anscombe’s Quartet was developed by statistician Francis Anscombe.
 It comprises four datasets, each containing eleven (x,y) pairs.
 The essential thing to note about these datasets is that they share the same descriptive statistics.
-But things change completely, and I must emphasize *COMPLETELY*, when they are graphed.
+But things change completely, and I must emphasize **COMPLETELY**, when they are graphed.
 Each graph tells a different story irrespective of their similar summary statistics.

 ![image](images/summ-stats.png)